Arts & Theatre

 Why is it called Broadway?

 The street in New York City known as Broadway got its name from the British, who renamed it because of its wide width.
 The street was originally called Heeren Straat, which means “Gentlemen’s Way” or “High Street.”
 The name comes from a similar street in Amsterdam.
+The term “Broadway” became associated with the theater industry in the late 1860s.

-Discover Shows for First-Timers
+Discover Broadway Shows for First-Timers

 What’s the best show on Broadway right now?